cockroachdb/docs/v22.1/sql-name-resolution.md

 This page documents **name resolution** in CockroachDB.

 To reference an object (e.g., a table) in a query, you can specify a database, a schema, both, or neither.
-To resolve which object a query references, CockroachDB scans the [appropriate namespaces](#naming-hierarchy), following [a set of rules outlined below](#how-name-resolution-works).
+To resolve which object a query references, CockroachDB scans the [appropriate namespaces](#naming-hierarchy), following the rules in [How name resolution works](#how-name-resolution-works).

 ## Naming hierarchy